Water pollution in India: Industrial wastewater and waste

-India is one of the most attractive destinations for industrial investment due to its' large consumer base and cheap labor.
+India is one of the most attractive destinations for industrial investment due to its large consumer base and cheap labor.
 As a result, there has been a quick expansion of industry, but regulations have not kept pace with this expansion, leading to issues of water contamination.
-In India, there is an significant amount of industrial wastewater that is dispersed into rivers and water bodies, leading to increased processes of eutrophication and altering ecosystem services.
+In India, there is a significant amount of industrial wastewater that is dispersed into rivers and water bodies, leading to increased processes of eutrophication and altering ecosystem services.

 From 2016 to 2017, it is estimated that 7.17 million tonnes of hazardous waste was produced by industrial plants.
 The Central Pollution Control Board (CPCB) reported that as of 2016, there were 746 industries directly depositing wastewater into the Ganga, which is the largest river in India.
 This wastewater contains heavy metals such as lead, cadmium, copper, chromium, zinc, and arsenic, which negatively affect both aquatic life as well as human health.
 Bioaccumulation of these metals can cause several adverse effects on health such as impaired cognitive function, gastrointestinal damage, or renal damage.

 Flooding during monsoons worsens India's water pollution problem, as it washes and moves solid waste and contaminated soils into its rivers and wetlands.